Nanumea: History

-The rich mythical history of Nanumea describes a settlement led by an explorer/adventurer and warrior from the south named Tefolaha.
+The mythical history of Nanumea describes a settlement led by an explorer/adventurer and warrior from the south named Tefolaha.
 Some accounts say Tefolaha and his crew came from Tonga, others name Samoa, but whether these names refer to today's Tonga and Samoa is not certain.
 Tefolaha, traditional accounts say, found the island of Nanumea populated by two women, Pai and Vau, whom it was believed had formed it from baskets of sand.
 Tefolaha wagered with them for the island and eventually won it through trickery, whereupon Pai and Vau departed.
 Tefolaha's sons and daughters are today the founding ancestors of leading families and the seven chiefly lineages of Nanumea.
 Today's population also traces descent from crew members who arrived with Tefolaha, and from later visitors from the far distant and more recent past.
 Nanumean traditions describe the islets, Motu Foliki, Lafogaki and Te Afua-a-Taepoa, as being formed when sand spilled from the baskets of two women, Pai and Vau, when they were forced off Nanumea by Tefolaha.
+After a careless fisherman accidentally tossed a fish hook into the eye of Lupo, a Tongan prince, the Tongans would send a raid party, led by a giant, to Nanumea.
+One of Tefolaha's descendants, Lapi would use the Kaumaile to slay the giant Tuulapoupou on Nanumea's southwestern reef flat.
+While doing this, Lapi had to call the spirit of Tefolaha for help, via saying the phrase, "Tefolaha tou hoa!"

 The legendary, miraculous spear Kaumaile came with the hero Tefolaha to Nanumea.
 He fought with a 1.8 m long weapon on the islands of Samoa and Tonga.
 As Tefolaha died, "Kaumaile" went to his heirs, then to his heirs and on and on - 23 generations.
 The wood from the spear was radiocarbon dated to 880 years BP or AD 1070.
 The wood is from the species Casuarina equisetifolia.